Bird strike, power failure led to fatal Snowbirds crash near Kamloops, B.C. - Smithers Interior News

 “Upon loss of power, the pilot initiated a climb straight ahead and then a turn back towards the airport.”

-The final results of final echo a preliminary report released last summer that showed a bird appearing to enter the engine.
+The final results of the investigation echo a preliminary report released last summer that showed a bird appearing to enter the engine.

 Like us on Facebook and follow us on Twitter.